arkoc/git-ops-starter/README.md

 ## Requirements

-- Should have sperate dev/prod environment and ability to have more enviroments like qa/staging relativly easier
+- Should have separate dev/prod environment and ability to have more enviroments like qa/staging relativly easier
 - Adding new AppServices/AzureFunctions and k8s deployments should require minimal steps from developer
 - Prod environment should be fully in v-net and authorized developers should have vpn acess to it
-- Configurations, connections strings for all deployments should be configured automatically\
+- Configurations, connections strings for all deployments should be configured automatically
-- Infrastructure deployments should be defined as a code, so it makes any change fast/easy and trackable
+- Infrastructure deployments should be defined as a code, so it makes any change fast, easy and trackable

 Out of these requirements Bob decided to use Terraform for managing Azure infrastructure and Fluxcd for managing AKS (k8s).

 ## Architecture

-Information about overall architechture desing, separate workspaces for k8s, devops, dev and prod environment
+Let's define the proces how ones code is released in production.
+1. Code is commited/merged in dev branch.
+2. Azure DevOps pipelines is triggered, which builds the code, runs unit tests and deploys to dev environment.
+3. After testing and release decision, dev branch is merged to main which triggers Azure Devops pipeleins once more, which deploys code to production.

+Not the best release management, but its get job done, with just few minutes of downtime.
+Later one Bob is planning on improving this as well.
+We can clearly see from this process that we need:

+- Dev environment
+- Prod environment
+- Build pipelines for each component
+- k8s manifest apply for not azure managed services

+Let's go one by one.
+Its prettystraight forward that we can have terraform repo with all necassary azure services in dev enviroment.
+Then we can have branch called dev for dev and main branch for production.

+### A separate k8s cluster for each environment?
+prons and cons
+Bob decided to have on cluster and different node-pools for ench environment

+### Automated deployment of Build Pipelines?
+prons and cons

+Bob decided to have a separate terraform repo for deploying build pipelines

 ## Underwater stones